davidhadas/client-contrib/README.md

-NOTE: This repository is archived and its content has been moved to individual repositories in knative-sandbox.
+NOTE: This repository is archived and its content has been moved to individual repositories in knative-extension.
 ----------

 ## Knative Client Contributions